 As no separate detentions centres were constructed, they operate out of local jails in six places in Assam: Kokrajhar (where women are lodged), Goalpara, Tezpur, Silchar, Dhibrugarh and Jorhat.
 “The front part of the prison complex houses the male criminals and the back portion is for women who have been convicted of crimes as serious as murder,” says Rashminara.
 “136 of us so-called foreigners and even some doubtful voters were packed together.
-It was overcrowded,” she recalls, adding, “Also, they did not keep the criminals and foreigners separate, so those women often bullied and terrorised us.
+It was overcrowded,” she recalls.
+“We were also not allowed to gather in large group and talk” she recalls.
+She adds, “Also, they did not keep the criminals and foreigners separate, so those women often bullied and terrorised us.
 I lived with 4 murderers!”

 “My pregnancy advanced and I was taken to the Kokrajhar R&D Hospital to deliver my baby in May 2017.
 I stayed there for a month after the delivery and then a local politician pulled some strings to keep me out of the detention centre,” she says.
 Rashminara was given a three-month reprieve by the Guwahati High Court to nurse her newborn.
 Meanwhile, the leader of the opposition party intervened and filed a petition on her behalf, praying that the court take into account her special circumstances.
 Finally, the Supreme Court ordered that Rashminara could stay at home until the final judgment in her case.